Zeptagram/documentation/PLATFORM_TECHNICAL_DOCUMENTATION.md

-# Zeptagram Platform - Technical Documentation
+# TokenizeMe Platform - Technical Documentation

 ## Executive Summary

-Zeptagram is a blockchain-based real-world asset (RWA) tokenization platform that evolved from a music rights tokenization system into a broader RWA platform.
+TokenizeMe is a blockchain-based real-world asset (RWA) tokenization platform that evolved from a music rights tokenization system into a broader RWA platform.
 The platform enables fractional ownership of assets through smart contracts deployed on the **Stellar blockchain** using **Soroban smart contracts**.

 ---